andalf0815/dearDiary/SETUP.md

 ## User manual

-*Info:* A test user was added to skip the registration process if wanted
+*Info:* A test user was added to skip the registration process if you want to test the app
 * Username: test@tester.com
 * Password: hallo123$
 ___